Behnam-sn/Castle-Docusaurus/docs/docker/building-images/understanding-the-image-layers.md

 ## Explanation

-As you learned in What is an image?, container images are composed of layers.
+As you learned in What is an image,
+container images are composed of layers.

 And each of these layers, once created, are immutable.

-But, what does that actually mean?
+But what does that actually mean?
 And how are those layers used to create the filesystem a container can use?

 ## Image layers